siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 same transport picture.
 Charge is then read as the exterior sign and class of a topologically protected closure.
-In the toroidal worked geometry, conserved through-hole winding produces an exterior continuation whose matched shell currents fall with inverse-square magnitude, so the behavior known from classical source theory can be identified inside a source-free field theory.
+In the toroidal worked geometry, conserved through-hole winding produces an exterior continuation whose matched shell currents fall with inverse-square magnitude, so the behavior attributed to electric source is recovered inside a source-free field theory.

 The same picture gives mechanics in effective form.
 Energy flow carries momentum, and force is the net momentum flux across the boundary of a bounded